backstage/backstage/docs/plugins/integrating-search-into-plugins.md

 ---
-id: for-plugin-devs
+id: integrating-search-into-plugins
-title: Search for Plugin Developers
+title: Integrating Search into a plugin
-description: How to integrate search into a Backstage plugin
+description: How to integrate Search into a Backstage plugin
 ---

 The Backstage Search Platform was designed to give plugin developers the APIs